ChrisE2018/logging/README.md

 is connected to a single `SerialAppender` to avoid the delays associated with file logging.

+Configuration can be done in the `setup` function of your sketch.
+Be sure to allocate objects in the heap rather than the stack, so they won't be deleted when the `setup` function returns.

 New formatters and appenders are easy to define.
-Just use the source code for examples.
+Use the source code for examples.

 # Future Versions